-- What's New in QuickTest Professional describes the newest features, enhancements, and supported environments in the latest version of QuickTest. - QuickTest User's Guide describes how to use QuickTest to test your application. - QuickTest for Business Process Testing User's Guide provides step-by-step instructions for using QuickTest to create and manage assets for use with Business Process Testing. - QuickTest Professional Add-ins Guide describes how to work with supported environments using QuickTest add-ins, and provides environment-specific information for each add-in. - QuickTest Object Model Reference describes QuickTest test objects, lists the methods and properties associated with each object, and provides syntax information and examples for each method and property. - QuickTest Advanced References contains documentation for the following QuickTest COM and XML references: - QuickTest Automation provides syntax, descriptive information, and examples for the automation objects, methods, and properties.
+- ➤ What's New in QuickTest Professional describes the newest features, enhancements, and supported environments in the latest version of QuickTest. - ➤ HP QuickTest Professional User Guide describes how to use QuickTest to test your application. - ➤ HP QuickTest Professional for Business Process Testing User Guide provides step-by-step instructions for using QuickTest to create and manage assets for use with Business Process Testing. - ➤ HP QuickTest Professional Add-ins Guide describes how to work with supported environments using QuickTest add-ins, and provides environment-specific information for each add-in. - ➤ HP QuickTest Professional Object Model Reference describes QuickTest test objects, lists the methods and properties associated with each object, and provides syntax information and examples for each method and property. - ➤ HP QuickTest Professional Advanced References contains documentation for the following QuickTest COM and XML references: - ➤ HP QuickTest Professional Automation provides syntax, descriptive information, and examples for the automation objects, methods, and properties.
 It also contains a detailed overview to help you get started writing QuickTest automation scripts.
-The automation object model assists you in automating test management, by providing objects, methods and properties that enable you to control virtually every QuickTest feature and capability. - QuickTest Test Results Schema documents the test results XML schema, which provides the information you need to customize your test results. - QuickTest Test Object Schema documents the test object XML schema schema, which provides the information you need to extend test object support in different environments. - QuickTest Object Repository Schema documents the object repository XML schema, which provides the information you need to edit an object repository file that was exported to XML.
+The automation object model assists you in automating test management, by providing objects, methods and properties that enable you to control virtually every QuickTest feature and capability. - ➤ HP QuickTest Professional Test Results Schema documents the test results XML schema, which provides the information you need to customize your test results. - ➤ HP QuickTest Professional Test Object Schema documents the test object XML schema, which provides the information you need to extend test object support in different environments. - ➤ HP QuickTest Professional Object Repository Schema documents the object repository XML schema, which provides the information you need to edit an object repository file that was exported to XML.

-- QuickTest Object Repository Automation documents the Object Repository automation object model, which provides the information you need to manipulate QuickTest object repositories and their contents from outside of QuickTest. - VBScript Reference contains Microsoft VBScript documentation, including VBScript, Script Runtime, and Windows Script Host.
+- ➤ HP QuickTest Professional Object Repository Automation documents the Object Repository automation object model, which provides the information you need to manipulate QuickTest object repositories and their contents from outside of QuickTest. - ➤ VBScript Reference contains Microsoft VBScript documentation, including VBScript, Script Runtime, and Windows Script Host.

-To access the QuickTest Professional Help, choose Help > QuickTest Professional Help.
+To access the QuickTest Professional Help, select Help > QuickTest Professional Help.
 You can also access the QuickTest Professional Help by clicking in selected QuickTest windows and dialog boxes and pressing F1.
 Additionally, you can view a description, syntax, and examples for a QuickTest test object, method, or property by placing the cursor on it and pressing F1.